Positive COVID-19 test for Virginia nixes ACC semifinal - WHIZ News

-The Atlantic Coast Conference has canceled a tournament semifinal between No. 16 Virginia and Georgia Tech because of a positive COVID-19 test, quarantining and contact tracing within the Cavaliers program.
+It is second tournament game the league has called off in two days due to COVID issues.

-The league announced the cancellation Friday morning, less than 12 hours before the teams were set to play the semifinal opener.
-That meant the Yellow Jackets will advance to Saturday’s championship game to face the winner of the North Carolina-Florida State matchup.
+The ACC made the announcement Friday morning, less than 12 hours before the Yellow Jackets and Cavaliers were set to play the first of two semifinal games.
+That means Georgia Tech will advance to Saturday’s championship game to face the winner of the North Carolina-Florida State matchup.

 The cancellation came a day after Duke withdrew from the tournament and ended its season amid its own positive test before facing the Seminoles in the quarterfinals.